The Origins Of The Tea Dress Or Tea Gown

 The 1950s Tea Dress

 Wartime clothing was fairly conservative because of rationing of natural materials.
 However, once the war ended in 1947 clothing designs took on what is commonly referred to as “The New Look”, championed by Christian Dior.

 The 1940s and 50s style tea dresses make a welcome return to mainstream fashion every couple of years.
 They suit all manner of occasions.
 They can be spotted at the races, weddings, graduations. dinner dates and holidays.
 Comfortable and flattering for most figure types it's no wonder they have remained so popular.
 Our collection of original vintage and vintage-inspired ladies tea dresses are perfect for everyday wear or injecting some vintage vibes into your work wardrobe.

 Because tea dresses usually have florals or other printed fabrics plus features such as ruffles and gather detail in my opinion accessories are best kept simple.
 In the summer they are so easy to accessorise with comfortable shoes, sandals, straw baskets, raffia bags and basic cardigans.
 Here are a few ideas of how to accessories a tea dress similar to our powder blue Starlet dress.

-Extend the wear of your tea dress by adding thicker tights, chunky shoes, a heavier weight cardigan, beret and gloves.
+Extend the wear of your tea dress by adding thicker tights, chunky shoes, a heavier weight vintage style cardigan, beret and gloves.
 Here are some styling ideas for our Heathland green Starlet dress.
 I love textured layers in Autumn such as tweed, tapestry and flock.
 Our Starlet is a perfect blank canvas to really personalise it to suit your taste.